Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Theoretical analysis of and its Variants

 Similar strategies, albeit without the decomposability, can be followed for $\cP^{(ob)}$, which maximizes the same function over a different partition matroid.
 Hence, the greedy algorithm and pipage rounding guarantee approximations of $1/2$ and $1-1/e$, respectively.
 Finally, regarding the overall problem with inbound and outbound constraints, we have the following direct result. \begin{corollary} Problem $\cP$ is a submodular maximization problem subject to intersection of two partition matroids. \end{corollary} Submodular maximization over multiple matroids is discussed in \citep{lee-mathOR2010}.
 In \citep{nemhauser1978analysis} it was shown that the classical greedy algorithm achieves a $1/(k+1)$ approximation for the problem of maximizing a monotone submodular function subject to $k$ matroid constraints.
 In the special case of partition matroids, as in $\cP$, \cite{lee-siam-2010} devised a local search algorithm that achieves an improved approximation of $1/(k+\epsilon)$ for any $k\geq 2$ and $\epsilon > 0$.
 This result was subsequently extended to general matroids by \cite{lee-mathOR2010}.
-Our solution is more involved, as we choose a partial Lagrange relaxation, cf. \citep{fischer-lagrange}, and a dual-ascent with the optimal step proposed in \citep{polyak-step}, where in each iteration we solve a modified variant of $\cP^{(ob)}$ or $\cP^{(ib)}$.
-Using a wealth of experiments with realistic datasets and scenarios, we find this approach to yield near-optimal performance with minimal computation overheads.
+This means that, for the problem at hand, we can use a similar local search algorithm to achieve $1/2+\epsilon$, or even the simplest greedy algorithm to achieve $1/3$.
+However, the solution we follow is more involved.
+Namely, we choose a partial Lagrange relaxation, cf. \citep{fischer-lagrange}, and a dual-ascent with the optimal step proposed in \citep{polyak-step}, where in each iteration we solve a modified variant of $\cP^{(ob)}$ or $\cP^{(ib)}$.
+Using a wealth of experiments with realistic datasets and scenarios, we find this approach to yield near-optimal performance with minimal computation overheads -- thus exceeding substantially the above guarantees.